Suge Knight: Career

-After his brief NFL career, Knight found work as a concert promoter and a bodyguard for celebrities including Bobby Brown.
+After his brief NFL career, Knight found work as a concert promoter and a bodyguard for celebrities including new jack swing singer Bobby Brown.
 In 1989, Knight formed his own music publishing company.
-His first big profit in the business came when Vanilla Ice (Robert Van Winkle) agreed to sign over royalties from his smash hit "Ice Ice Baby", because the song included material allegedly written by Knight's client Mario Johnson.
-Knight and his bodyguards confronted Van Winkle several times.
-There was a rumor during that time, that said Knight entered Van Winkle's hotel room and allegedly dangled him by his ankles off the balcony.
-However, Van Winkle has said that never actually happened, only that Knight threatened to throw him off the balcony; the claim was resolved in court.
+His first big profit in the business came when Vanilla Ice agreed to sign over royalties from his smash hit "Ice Ice Baby", because the song included material allegedly written by Knight's client Mario Johnson.
+Knight and his bodyguards confronted Vanilla Ice several times.
+There was a rumor that Knight entered Vanilla Ice's hotel room and allegedly dangled him by his ankles off the balcony.
+However, Vanilla Ice has said that never happened, only that Knight threatened to throw him off the balcony; the claim was resolved in court.

 Knight next formed an artist management company and signed West Coast hip hop artists DJ Quik and The D.O.C.
 Through the latter, he met several members of the seminal gangsta rap group N.W.A.

 Death Row Records

 Dr. Dre and The D.O.C. wanted to leave both N.W.A and their label, Ruthless Records, run by Eazy-E, another member of N.W.A.
-According to N.W.A's manager Jerry Heller, Knight and his henchmen threatened Heller and Eazy-E with lead pipes and baseball bats to make them release Dre, The D.O.C., and Michel'le from their contracts.
+According to N.W.A's manager Jerry Heller, Knight and his henchmen threatened Heller and Eazy-E with lead pipes and baseball bats to make them release Dre, The D.O.C., and Michel'le from their contracts in April 1991.
 Ultimately, Dre and D.O.C. co-founded Death Row Records in 1991 with Knight, who vowed to make it "the Motown of the '90s".